DanielYWoo/fast-object-pool/README.md

 </dependency>
 ```

-If you want best performance, you need add disruptor to your dependency, and use DisruptorObjectPool instead of ObjectPool.
+If you want best performance, you can optionally add disruptor to your dependency, and use DisruptorObjectPool instead of ObjectPool. (recommended)

 For JDK 11+, use the dependency below.
 ```xml
 <dependency>